javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 ## Simplified example

 What's the matter?
-Why the regular expression hangs?
+Why does the regular expression hang?

 To understand that, let's simplify the example: remove spaces `pattern:\s?`.
 Then it becomes `pattern:^(\w+)*$`.